-The Institute of Innovation and Entrepreneurship equips and inspires entrepreneurs, innovators and the leaders who design the ecosystems in which they thrive.READ MORE
+This article was provided by the Institute of Innovation and Entrepreneurship whose aim is to equip and inspire entrepreneurs, innovators and the leaders who design the ecosystems in which they thrive.READ MORE

 Accidental entrepreneur Tarek Al Emam’s CV, at first glance, makes him an unlikely inventor.
 But his ideas have taken him on a journey from exclusive beach clubs for the super wealthy to helping some of the most desperate families in the world.